cockroachdb/docs/_includes/v21.2/orchestration/start-cockroachdb-operator-secure.md

         $ kubectl apply -f operator.yaml
         ~~~

-    If you want to the default namespace settings:
+    If you want to use the default namespace settings:

     {% include_cached copy-clipboard.html %}
     ~~~ shell